jonkchan/SQL-Practice/README.md

 ### Why use Joins?

 - Breaking data into multiple tables enables more efficient storage, easier manipulation, and greater scalability.
 If data is stored in multiple tables, how can you retrieve that data with a single SELECT statement?
 - The answer is to use a join.
-A join is a mechanism used to associate tables wihtin a SELECT statement.
+A join is a mechanism used to associate tables within a SELECT statement.
 - Using a special syntax, multiple tables can be joined so that a single set of output is returned, and the join associates the correct rows in each table on-the-fly.

 ### Creating a Join